Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 	- Once instrumentation is applied and the program is running in the instrumented region, the patch-based algorithm struggles to make further changes to the instrumentation.
 	- This is because modifying instrumentation mid-execution can cause conflicts, such as disrupting the program’s state or flow.

-We present two techniques, state interception and iterative instrumentation, that address these problems
+We present two techniques, state interception and iterative instrumentation, that address these problems.